odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 This workload runs the nodejs http server test app with node 14.0.0 which is the minimum supported version by the agent.
 Instrumentation is expected to work for this workload.

+### nodejs-latest-version

+Workload that runs nodejs http server with the latest version of nodejs from dockerhub.
+Make sure application is stable and the agent is able to instrument it.

 ## Steps

 ## Step 01